Sayaka Hirota

 Sayaka Hirota (廣田 彩花, Hirota Sayaka) is a Japanese badminton player affiliated with Gifu Bluvic team.
 She and her partner Yuki Fukushima won the 2017 Most Improved Player of the Year award.
 Hirota and Fukushima were ranked world No. 1 at the BWF World Ranking on 21 June 2018.

+Career

+2026

+Hirota began competing with Ayako Sakuramoto, and the pair reached the quarterfinals of the All England Open in March.
+Later in the year, the duo advanced to the final of the Super 500 Malaysia Masters, where they finished as runners-up to Chen Fanshutian and Luo Xumin.
+In September, Hirota and Sakuramoto reached the semi-finals of the China Masters, where they were defeated by fellow Japanese pair Sumire Nakade and Miyu Takahashi in three games.